pratheeknagaraj/traceless/demo/README.md

     # Run the celery process (in a new tab, but make sure to activate the
     # virtualenv)
+    # NOTE: Make sure Celery is working properly (see above)
     python start_celery.py worker -A master_app --beat